Follow us on Twitter

 NCSNs are required to renew their certification in order to demonstrate that they have kept current with new practices, methodologies, equipment, medications, and terminology in the field.

 To apply for recertification through continuing education, 75 hours of continuing education (CE) related to school nursing practice must be reported.
-These hours of CE must be related to the practice of school nursing, sponsored by an approved national accrediting agency, and must have been completed during the five (5) years prior to the expiration date of the candidate's certification.
-Continuing Education Programs may include workshops, seminars, professional development offerings, home-study courses, and state/national conferences, which are school health related.
+These hours of CE must be related to the practice of school nursing, sponsored by an approved national or state accrediting agency, and must have been completed during the five (5) years prior to the expiration date of the candidate's certification.
+Continuing education programs may include workshops, seminars, professional development offerings, on-line courses, and state or national conferences that are related to the specialty practice of school nursing and approved by a national or state accrediting body.

 CE hours may be accumulated in any combination of the following: